davidcmarkham/bhxiv-cwld/example/logic/paper.md

 The following tasks were accomplished as part of the BioHackathon:

-\begin{enumerate}
-\item Initial Dictionary of Terms in CSV fomrat
+- Initial Dictionary of Terms in CSV fomrat
-\item Analysis of commonly used words on Stack Exchange
+- Analysis of commonly used words on Stack Exchange
-\end{enumerate}

 # Availability